webpchecker

 “Achieving peace with our bodies through developing positive body image is the final frontier for too many woman — the last and most stubborn barrier to our own confidence, fulfillment, power, and self-actualization,” the Kite sisters write.
 “We can be empowered and emboldened and confident and successful in every other area of our lives, and yet still struggle with deep-seated body shame and self-objectification to which we sacrifice incredible amounts of time, money, emotion and energy.”

-So let’s be more than beautiful, more than a body — and take action and rise with resilience, ladies.
+So let’s be more than beautiful, more than a body — and take action and rise with resilience.

 (Originally published in the Jackson Hole News and Guide, February 17, 2021).